crokinole/crokinole.github.io/README.md

 ### 4) Scoring

-h) In Kehräsaari style play, a game consists of 2-3 rounds played in a "best out of two" manner.
+h) In Kehräsaari style play, a game consists of 2-3 rounds played in a "two out of three" manner.
 Additionally, minimum lenght of a seating is three rounds.

 ### 6) Other